bfilarsky/SDGPSR/README.md

 SDGPSR is a project to use a Software-Defined Radio and PC as a GPS Receiver.
-The codebase leverages both *Understanding GPS: Principles and Applications* as well as IS-GPS-200J.
+The codebase leverages *Understanding GPS: Principles and Applications, Kaplan and Hegarty* as well as IS-GPS-200J.

 ### Implementation
 The receiver conducts the following steps in order: